kaso-gg/KasoGG/index.md

 - Survival: 0.15 pt per minute (about 3pts to end game)
 - Elim Siphon: 0.5 pt for each of your victim's kill count
 - Bonus: 5 pts first elim of the game (NPC's don't count)
+- Bonus: 15 pts if you're the first eliminated (self-elim doesn't count)
 - Bonus: 2 pt for thanking bus driver
 <br/>
 <br/>